anonym-paper/ARMCMC/README.md

 # ARMCMC
 Adaptive Recursive Markov Chain Monte Carlo

-This project lists all of the deliverables for the ARMCMC paper in NIPS 2021.
-[Thirty-fifth Conference on Neural Information Processing Systems](https://neurips.cc).
+This project lists all of the deliverables for the ARMCMC paper in KDD 2022.

 ## Requirements